empathy-mp3/Wayward-Witches/pasted_rules_and_notes.md

 - there are upgrades that persist between each run, and you grow stronger after each one.

 this async has all of those properties!
-- death link is on, we have an amount of lives, and when a death_link is sent, we lose one life. once we're out of lives, the run (the whole async) will end and we'll have to start over.
+- death link is on, and each death reduces our lives by 1. once we're out of lives, the run (the whole async) will end and we'll have to start over.
 - (it's a randomizer so it's normally generated randomly)
 - some items will persist between runs, and the async will grow easier each time, as more things are unlocked.